pedromelobitencourt/Learning-Notebooks/Machine Learning Specialization/Unsupervised Learning, Recommenders, Reinforcement Learning/module3.md

 It changes the Bellman Equation since, if you are at state 3, the next state s' you will be at if you take action a will be random

 ![bellman-equation-expected-return-value](./assets/module3/bellman-equation-expected-return1.png)

+The probability of the robot not going in the *right* direction could represent the *lack of the robot's control* in percentage